-If you’re someone who enjoys problem-solving, being practical whilst engaging in maths and science, then a career in civil engineering would be absolutely perfect for you.
+If you’re someone who enjoys problem-solving, being practical whilst engaging in maths and science, then a career in civil engineering would be perfect for you.

 When presented with a challenge (i.e. the architect’s blueprints), you will apply both your problem-solving skills and your scientific knowledge to bring the architect’s vision to a reality, whilst ensuring the structure is fit for purpose.